-25 years later: The Great Flood of 1993 remains worst river flooding US has ever seen
+The Great Flood of 1993 remains the worst river flooding US has ever seen

 “The magnitude and severity of this flood event was simply overwhelming, and it ranks as one of the greatest natural disasters ever to hit the United States,” said Lee Larson, chief at the Hydrologic Research Laboratory (HRC).

-This long-duration river flooding caused hundreds of levees failures, 50 fatalities and an estimated $15 billion in damages.
+This long-duration river flooding caused hundreds of levees to fail and an estimated $15 billion in damages.

 While the worst of the flooding occurred in the summer of 1993, impacts across the region lasted for years.

 Of the 17 million acres that were flooded, a majority was being used as farmland.
-This had a long-term impact on the industry as some of the land was not able to be used again for farming for several years after flood waters had receded.
+This had a long-term impact on the agriculture industry as some of the land was not able to be used again for farming for several years after floodwaters had receded.